 Other special Christmas events planned at these three historic homes include visits from Santa Claus and a Holiday Dinner Dance at The Breakers.
 There will also be Nutcracker performances at a fourth mansion, Rosecliff, this holiday season.

 Astors' Beechwood Mansion Has Closed

 If you go...
 Newport County Inns and Bed & Breakfasts Association, a consortium of Newport inns and B&Bs, is a tremendous resource for selecting one of the many cozy inns or hospitable bed and breakfast lodgings, such as the George Champlin Mason House or Cliffside Inn, from a wide array--most available at off-season rates!
 Inns of Newport operates five classic Newport inns that are all listed on the National Register of Historic Places.
-The Chanler, a luxurious mansion turned inn, is an uber-romantic holiday season hideaway with surprisingly affordable midweek rates.
-Or, the Newport County Convention & Visitors Bureau provides information about a wide variety of Newport Vacation Packages.
+The Chanler, a luxurious mansion turned inn, is an uber-romantic holiday season hideaway.
+Or, Discover Newport provides information about a wide variety of Newport Vacation Packages.

 Turn to my Newport Necessities Travel Guide for more resources that will help you plan your visit.